Timeline of events since George Floyd's arrest and murder

 MINNEAPOLIS (AP) — A timeline of key events beginning with George Floyd's arrest on May 25, 2020, by four police officers in Minneapolis:

-May 25, 2020 — Minneapolis police officers respond to a call shortly after 8 p.m. about a possible counterfeit $20 bill being used at a corner grocery and encounter a Black man, later identified as George Floyd, who struggles and ends up handcuffed and facedown on the ground.
-Officer Derek Chauvin presses his knee into Floyd's neck for about nine minutes while bystanders shout at him to stop.
+May 25, 2020 — Officers respond to a call shortly after 8 p.m. about a possible counterfeit $20 bill being used at a corner store and encounter a Black man, later identified as George Floyd, who struggles and ends up handcuffed and facedown on the ground.
+Officer Derek Chauvin presses his knee into Floyd's neck for 9 1/2 minutes while bystanders shout at him to stop.
 Video shows Floyd repeatedly crying “I can't breathe” before going limp.
 He's pronounced dead at a hospital.